Traf27/FindThatLoot-ref/mods/README.md

 - https://poedb.tw/us/json.php/Mods/Gen?cn=Sacrifice_of_the_Vaal

-Here are all item links from https://poedb.tw/us/mod.php?l=1 html code (sadly I have not found way to get (is it possible?) all item data json links)
+Here are all item links from https://poedb.tw/us/mod.php?l=1 html code (sadly I have not found way to get (is it possible?) all item data json links).

+p.s Incubator Kills are not in these mods, we have to supply it elsweher, so there are probably other special cases.

 <pre>
 https://poedb.tw/us/json.php/Mods/Gen